yagoubali/SPGWAS2/repos/TWAS_FUSION_Single_tissue_gene_expression/readme.md

 Total GWAS/sumstats sample size for inference of standard GWAS effect size (GWASN): This is an optional option.
 - Maximum number of permutations to perform for each feature (perm_max_runs).
 The value of  0 means turns the permutations process off.
 - Threshold to initiate permutation test: This option works only when the permutation process is on.
 The default value is 0.05.

-- sCCA files: This option has three values: 1, 2, and 3.
-The values of 1 and 2  for performing sparse canonical correlation analysis (sCCA) and aggregate Cauchy association test (ACAT), i.e. sCCA+ACAT TWAS with Fusion, while option 3 performs only aggregate Cauchy association test.
+# GTEx tissue
+ Users can choose one of the following 5 tissues:
+- Peripheral Blood	RNA array (NTR.BLOOD.RNAARR)
+- Whole blood	RNA array (YFS.BLOOD.RNAARR)
+- Adipose	RNA-seq (METSIM.ADIPOSE.RNASE)
+- Brain (DLPFC)	RNA-seq (CMC.BRAIN.RNASEQ)
+- Brain (DLPFC)	RNA-seq splicing (CMC.BRAIN.RNASEQ_SPLICING)

 # Output file:
-The output files are tab-delimited files (*chr*_sCCA_imputation.txt, *chr*_omnibus_sCCA_imputation.txt) containing  signals of transcriptome-wide significant associations  with the following fields:
+The output files are tab-delimited files (*chr*_single_tissue_imputation.txt, *chr*_omnibus_single_tissue_imputation.txt) containing  signals of transcriptome-wide significant associations  with the following fields:
 - FILE: Full path to the reference weight file used
 - ID: Feature/gene identifier, taken from --weights file
 - CHR: Chromosome